ArchiveTeam/archiveteam-megawarc-factory/README.md

 Archive Team megawarc factory
 =============================
-Some scripts to process ArchiveTeam uploads.
+Some scripts to bundle Archive Team uploads and upload them to Archive.org.
 Use at your own risk; the scripts will need per-project adjustment.

 These scripts make batches of uploaded warc.gz files, combine them into megawarcs and upload them to their permanent home on Archive.org.